Evan-E-Price/Spotify-Playlist-Creator/README.md

 # Spotify-Playlist-Creator
 Create a private Spotify playlist from a text file

-This script is intended to convert Apple Music playlists into Spotify.
+This script was created to convert Apple Music playlists into Spotify playlists.

 1. Export your Apple Music playlist as a text file
 2. Place text file into the same directory as this converter code